mramshaw/Alexa-Stuff/README.md

 has some bugs in it.
 There is also a __Skills Beta Testing__ program (with 500 invites) which looks worthwhile.

-[It took eight calendar days to get my first Alexa skill certified.]
+[It took eight calendar days to get my first Alexa skill certified.
+But that skill, resubmitted later with a few minor improvements, only took a day or so to get re-certified.]

 #### Monitoring and Versioning